Sawfish: Australia

 A largetooth sawfish in Northern Australia, which is the only remaining stronghold for four of the five species.

 The only remaining stronghold of the four species in the Indo-Pacific region (narrow, dwarf, largetooth and green sawfish) is in Northern Australia, but they have also experienced a decline there.
 Pristis sawfish are protected in Australia and only Indigenous Australians can legally catch them.
 Violations can result in a fine of up to AU$121,900.
 The narrow sawfish does not receive the same level of protection as the Pristis sawfish.
 Under CITES regulations, Australia was the only country that could export wild-caught sawfish for the aquarium trade from 2007 to 2013 (no country afterwards).
 This strictly involved the largetooth sawfish where the Australian population remains relatively robust, and only living individuals "to appropriate and acceptable aquaria for primarily conservation purposes".
 Numbers traded were very low (eight between 2007 and 2011), and following a review Australia did not export any after 2011.

 Largetooth sawfish have been monitored in Fitzroy River, Western Australia, a primary stronghold for the species, since 2000.
 In December 2018, the largest recorded mass fish death in the river occurred when more than 40 sawfish died, mainly because of heat and a severe lack of rainfall during a poor wet season.
 A 14-day research expedition in Far North Queensland in October 2019 did not spot a single sawfish.
 Expert Dr Peter Kyne of Charles Darwin University said that habitat change in the south and gillnet fishing in the north had contributed to the decline in numbers, but now that fishers had started working with the conservationists, dams and water diversions to the river flows had become a bigger problem in the north.
 Also, impact of successful saltwater crocodile conservation is a negative one on sawfish populations.
 However, there were still good populations in the Adelaide River and Daly River in the Northern Territory, and the Fitzroy River in the Kimberley.

 A study by Murdoch University researchers and Indigenous rangers, which captured more than 500 sawfish between 2002 and 2018, concluded that the survival of the sawfish could be at risk from dams or major water diversions on the Fitzroy River.
 It found that the fish are completely reliant on the Kimberley's wet season floods to complete their breeding cycle; in recent drier years, the population has suffered.
 There has been debate about using water from the river for agriculture and to grow fodder crops for cattle in the region.

 Sharks and Rays Australia (SARA) are conducting a citizen science investigation to understand the sawfish's historical habitats.
-Citizen can report their sawfish sighting online.
+Citizens can report their sawfish sighting online.